Apostasy in Islam by country: Qatar

 Apostasy in Islam is a crime in Qatar.
-Its Law 11 of 2004 specific traditional Sharia prosecution and punishment for apostasy, considering it a hudud crime punishable by death penalty.
+Its Law 11 of 2004 specifies traditional Sharia prosecution and punishment for apostasy, considering it a hudud crime punishable by death.

 Proselytizing of Muslims to convert to another religion is also a crime in Qatar under Article 257 of its law, punishable with prison term.
 According to its law passed in 2004, if proselytizing is done in Qatar, for any religion other than Islam, the sentence is imprisonment of up to five years.
 Anyone who travels to and enters Qatar with written or recorded materials or items that support or promote conversion of Muslims to apostasy are to be imprisoned for up two years.

 Casual discussion or "sharing one's faith" with any Muslim resident in Qatar has been deemed a violation of Qatari law, leading to deportation or prison time.
 There is no law against proselytizing non-Muslims to join Islam.

 Saudi Arabia

 Saudi Arabia has no penal code, and defaults its law entirely to Sharia and its implementation to religious courts.
-The case law in Saudi Arabia, and consensus of its jurists is that Islamic law imposes the death penalty on apostates.
+The case law in Saudi Arabia, and consensus of its jurists, is that Islamic law imposes the death penalty on apostates.